Protecting rear-end collision victims in Omaha

 Did you know that the driver of the car that rear-ends another car is almost always considered at fault?
 Although this sounds straightforward, insurance adjusters work to minimize their liability and legal representation is often needed to ensure just compensation.
 Although serious injuries can result from what may appear to be a minor impact, insurance companies often argue that because the vehicles sustained little or no visible damage, the occupants of the vehicles could not have been injured.
 But, even low-velocity rear-end collisions can cause the passengers severe injuries like whiplash, spinal cord and lumbar trauma and head trauma.

 Many people are unaware of the extent of their injuries and the resulting damages until weeks or even months after an accident.
 Even if you do not notice anything out of the ordinary, you need to seek medical attention and legal representation.
-If you’ve been injured in a rear-end collision, call Shefren Law Offices, P.C., L.L.O.,at 800-492-9001 to speak to an experience rear-end collision attorney.
+If you’ve been injured in a rear-end collision, contact Shefren Law Offices, P.C., L.L.O.:

 or fill out the the form on our contact page.